martinjos/rb3_driver/README.md

 is furnished to do so.
-This license includes a waiver of the authors', copyright-holders' and (where applicable) patent-holders' rights to exclude such activities on the basis of present or future patent ownership and/or confer such rights of exclusion onto others.
+This license includes a waiver of the authors', copyright-holders' and (where applicable) patent-holders' rights to exclude such activities on the basis of present or future patent ownership and/or confer such rights of exclusion onto others, insofar as such patents pertain to the patent-holders' contributions to the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,